cdapio/cdap/docs/loom-docs/source/faq/general.rst

    * - Multi Cluster support
      - Y
      - N
-     - Ambari/Savnna has limited support in backend, single cluster support on frontend in Ambari.
+     - Ambari/Savanna has limited support in backend, single cluster support on frontend in Ambari.
    * - Private or Public Cloud support
      - Y
      - N
-     - No provisioning capability in Ambari, Savvana supports but both are limited to only hadoop clusters.
+     - No provisioning capability in Ambari.
+Savanna supports provisioning, but both are limited to only Hadoop clusters.
    * - Support for other OS
      - Y
      - N